Kubernetes etcd backup and recovery

 Updating Deephaven for the new etcd cluster name

-The endpoints data in Deephaven needs to be changed to point to the new cluster.
-For the new configuration, we need the non-headless etcd service URL for the new cluster obtained from running kubectl get svc -l app.kubernetes.io/instance=stor2, using the name of your installation in place of stor2.
+The endpoints data in Deephaven must now be updated to point to the new cluster.
+You will need the non-headless etcd service URL for the new cluster.

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE